Richard Browning (inventor)

-Richard Browning is a British inventor and the creator of the Daedalus Flight Pack "jet suit".
-He is the founder and chief test pilot of Gravity Industries, his company that designs and builds the invention.
+Richard Browning is a British entrepreneur, inventor and the creator of the Daedalus Flight Pack "Jet Suit".
+He is the Founder and Chief Test Pilot of the aeronautical innovation company, Gravity Industries, the company that designs and builds the invention.

 Education

-Browning was educated at Queen's College, a boarding and day independent school for boys (now co-educational) in the county town of Taunton in Somerset, followed by Cardiff University, where he initially studied Engineering and then, after one Semester, switched to Exploration Geology.
+Browning was educated at Queen's College, a boarding and day independent school for boys (now co-educational) in the county town of Taunton in Somerset, followed by Cardiff University, where he initially studied engineering and then, after one semester, switched to exploration geology.

 Career

-Browning set out in 2016 to experiment with the concept “using the human mind to balance and control the body in flight structure”, adding power in the form of micro gas turbines (jet engines).
-His development journey, culminating in the first flight in November 2016, was the subject of a 2017 TED talk and the “Taking on Gravity” publication.
+Browning set out in 2016 to experiment with the concept "using the human mind to balance and control the body in flight structure", adding power in the form of micro gas turbines (jet engines).
+His development journey, culminating in the first flight in November 2016, was the subject of a 2017 TED talk and the "Taking on Gravity" publication.

 Browning received initial investment and launched the company Gravity Industries in April 2017 together with WIRED magazine and Red Bull.
 Public demonstrations of the invention included over 100 flight events across 33 countries.
-He was referred to as a "real-life Iron Man” by several media outlets.
+He was referred to as a "real-life Iron Man" by several media outlets.

-TIME magazine featured the jet suit as amongst the best inventions of 2018.
+TIME magazine featured the jet suit as amongst the best inventions of 2018, and has been displayed to Jeff Bezos and Mark Zuckerberg.

-Gravity Industries was recognized by Guinness World Record for the fastest flight in a body-controlled jet suit in November 2019 at 85 mph (135kmph).
+Gravity Industries was recognised by Guinness World Record for the fastest flight in a body-controlled jet suit in November 2019 at 85 mph (135 kmph).

 Gravity Industries received a $640,000 investment from Tim Draper and Adam Draper after the first public demonstration outside Draper Associates & Boost VC offices at Hero City in San Mateo.

-Gravity Industries is now a permanent team of seven based in Salisbury, UK and has a support network around the world.
-The company business model includes TV & media work, commercial events & displays, brand collaborations, STEM initiatives, and public flight training & flight experiences in the UK and US.
-Gravity also has a wide range of partnerships with the UK, the US and European militaries, and a range of search & rescue organizations.